Chart Color Schemes

 The labour market in Strathfield - West shows considerable strength compared to most other Australian regions

-Strathfield - West has an educated workforce with professional services well represented.
-Its unemployment rate was 2.9% in the past year, with estimated employment growth of 3.9%.
+Strathfield-West has a highly educated workforce with professional services well represented.
+Its unemployment rate was 2.9% in the past year, showing strong growth of 3.9%.

-As of June 2025, 5,173 residents are employed at a rate of 1.3% below Greater Sydney's 4.2%, and workforce participation is equal to Greater Sydney's 60.0%.
+As of June 2025, 5173 residents were employed, with an unemployment rate of 1.3% below Greater Sydney's 4.2%, and workforce participation matching Greater Sydney's 60.0%.
 Key industries include health care & social assistance, professional & technical services, and retail trade.
-Health care & social assistance has notable concentration with employment levels at 1.4 times the regional average.
-Transport, postal & warehousing has limited presence at 3.2% compared to the regional 5.3%.
+Health care & social assistance employment is notably high at 1.4 times the regional average, while transport, postal & warehousing has limited presence at 3.2% compared to 5.3% regionally.
+Employment opportunities locally may be limited as indicated by Census data.

 Frequently Asked Questions - Employment